One fan 'critical' after clashes at Nice v Cologne Conference League tie

 Issued on: Modified:

-Nice (France) (AFP) – Violent clashes leaving one fan in a critical condition delayed Thursday's Europa Conference League game between Nice and Cologne in southern France, local authorities announced.
+Nice (France) (AFP) – Violent clashes leaving one fan in a critical condition and dozens injured overshadowed Thursday's Europa Conference League game between Nice and Cologne in southern France.

-The match in Nice's Allianz Stadium had been due to kick off at 18:45 local time (16:45 GMT) but was pushed back to 17:40GMT, after fighting broke out in the stands between rival French and German supporters.
+One hour before the scheduled kick-off of the opening match in the third-tier European competition at the Allianz Stadium several hundred hooded fans in the Cologne colours invaded the stand of Nice fans.

-"UEFA and local authorities have decided to postpone the match to 7:40 p.m.," the stadium announcer said, warning that the game risked being cancelled in the case of further incidents.
+The rivals came to blows, some armed with chairs or iron bars torn from the stadium.

-Eleven fans were reported injured with a German supporter hospitalised in a "critical condition" after falling in the mayhem.
+A total of 32 people were injured, including two police officers and a steward, and four hospitalised, with one, a Parisian who had been among the German supporters, in a "critical condition" after falling in the mayhem.

 "The man fell five meters between the first and second level of the stands.
 The accident occurred after the incidents in the stadium," Benoît Huber, director of office of the prefect of the Alpes-Maritimes, told AFP.